balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 ### `sails.config.environment`

-> **Important**
->
-> The NODE_ENV environment variable is usually a better idea than setting `sails.config.environment` manually, since it's a generic Node convention.
-The `sails.config.environment` setting may be deprecated in Sails v1.0.

-The runtime &ldquo;environment&rdquo; of your Sails app is either &lsquo;development&rsquo; or &lsquo;production&rsquo;.
+The runtime &ldquo;environment&rdquo; of your Sails app is usually either &lsquo;development&rsquo; or &lsquo;production&rsquo;.

 In development, your Sails app will go out of its way to help you (for instance you will receive more descriptive error and debugging output).

 In production, Sails configures itself (and its dependencies) to optimize performance.
 You should always put your app in production mode before you deploy it to a server -- this helps ensure that your Sails app remains stable, performant, and scalable.

+#### Using the "production" environment

-By default, Sails sets its environment using the `NODE_ENV` environment variable.
-If `NODE_ENV` is not set, Sails will run in the &lsquo;development&rsquo; environment.
+By default, Sails determines its environment using the `NODE_ENV` environment variable.
+If `NODE_ENV` is not set, Sails will look to see if you provided a `sails.config.environment` setting, and use it if possible.
+Otherwise, it runs in the &lsquo;development&rsquo; environment.

+When you lift your app with the NODE_ENV environment variable to "production", Sails automatically sets `sails.config.environment` to "production" too.
+In fact, the reccommended way of switching to production mode is by _setting the NODE_ENV environment variable_ to "production".
+This is usually a better idea than configuring `sails.config.environment` manually, since the NODE_ENV environment variable is relied upon by some of Sails' dependencies, and automatically set by most Sails/Node.js hosting services.

+> Prior to Sails v1.0, the opposite was also true (Sails set the NODE_ENV environment variable to "production" automatically when lifting with `sails.config.environment` set to "production).
+In Sails v1.0, that [is changing](https://github.com/balderdashy/sails/blob/c4d6991ef1e63d1cab984bc635289d208e602b23/ROADMAP.md#v10) to provide better support for custom staging and sandbox environments.

 ### `sails.config.hookTimeout`